 We’ve got beautiful countryside and fabulous food – but Britain hasn’t quite been in the same league as France when it comes to facilities for motorhomes and camping.
 We met the couple behind Brit Stops – a clever idea that gives motorhomers a real taste of Britain with free overnight stays.

-Imagine being able to stay overnight for free in your motorhome at a farmshop, country pub, vineyard or brewery?
+Imagine being able to stay overnight for free in your campervan or motorhome at a farmshop, country pub, vineyard or brewery?
 Members of the Brit Stops scheme, who pay £27.50 (plus £3.50 p&p) a year for the privilege, can do just that.
-The scheme – pit stops for motorhomes – brings tourists closer to local produce and services and is a great hit with visitors from mainland Europe, and homegrown visitors too.

 Brit Stops is based around a guidebook that lists hundreds 0f hosts around Britain.
 There are directions and information on the venues themselves and clear symbols showing whether dogs are welcome, for example, or whether you need to call in advance (there’s no booking as such; it’s just to check there’s not a major function on that day).